Coming Soon : Top HR leaders to follow in 2023 Nominate Now

 This contains the complete details of the job role and the company’s expectations of the employee.
 The letter contains terms and conditions in detail and acts as an employment contract.

 The letter of appointment is signed by both parties and each gets one copy of the letter.
-The receiver of the letter needs to go through the letter carefully as it contains all the information regarding the job such as salary, designation, etc.
+The receiver of the letter needs to go through the letter carefully as it contains all the information regarding the job such as salary, designation and company logo etc.

 Is is also accepted in the court of law to deal with any discrepancies that may arise in the future.